Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 Maret 2025 08.55.42 UTC
+- WIB: Jumat, 14 Maret 2025 09.59.18 UTC
-- WITA: Jumat, 14 Maret 2025 09.55.42 UTC
+- WITA: Jumat, 14 Maret 2025 10.59.18 UTC
-- WIT: Jumat, 14 Maret 2025 10.55.42 UTC
+- WIT: Jumat, 14 Maret 2025 11.59.18 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: friendship
+Kategori: success